gnataliespen/Tower-of-Hanoi/README.md

   <li>Upon completion of the puzzle the website will notify the user of there success by displaying a victory screen that also features the minimum moves and user moves </li>
 </ul>
 <h3>Technology Used</h3>
-<p>This project was made entirely in vscode with html5, css, and vanilla JavaScript ES6.</p>
+<p>This project was made entirely in vscode with HTML5, CSS, and vanilla JavaScript ES6.</p>

 <h3>Usage</h3>
 <p>The game can be played within the browser.</p>